ibm-cloud-docs/schematics/schematics_creating.md

 }
 Use a dedicated file to store output declarations, and if your configuration is highly modularized, a dedicated file to store variable declarations
 It is common practice to use a dedicated file, often called outputs.tf, to store your output variable declarations.
 It is common practice to also use a dedicated file to store variable declarations, especially if your configuration is simple and your components are highly modularized.
 For example, the NGINX Auto Scale Group template External link icon is fairly modularized, and declares variables in output.tf and variables.tf files.
 But for more complex configurations, store your variable declarations with the resource file that calls it so that it's easier for anyone who reads your configuration to map the variables to the resources.

+Collaborate in version control
+Because you treat your infrastructure as code with Terraform, a version control system is imperative as part of the deployment development process.
+Version control allows you to revert to previous configurations, audit changes to configurations, and share code with multiple teams.
+Version control also allows you to use a master branch that serves as the single source of truth for your infrastructure.
+Team members can then plan changes in branches before they merge those changes into the master branch.

+Use tags and notes to provide information about your resources If the resource you are defining supports tags, use them to label your resource.
+Labels can help you organize your resources according to dimensions like which environment the resource is in.
+Currently, tags are managed locally and are not stored on the IBM Cloud service endpoint.

+If the resource you are defining supports notes, use them to add comments to the resource.
+Notes can help other contributors understand the purpose of the resource, how it interacts with other resources in the environment, or other related considerations.